Jordan Shlain

-Jordan Shlain is an American internist, writer, and health tech entrepreneur.
-He is the founder and chairman of Private Medical Group, a family office for health and medicine, and Eat Real, a non-profit organization focused on nutrition for elementary school children.
+Jordan Shlain is an American physician, writer, and health tech entrepreneur.
+An originator of concierge medicine, he is the founder and chairman of Private Medical Group, a family office for health and medicine, and Eat Real, a non-profit organization focused on improving nutrition standards for the public school system.
 He served as commissioner of the San Francisco Health Services Board from 2010-2014.

 Shlain was introduced to computers as a child and learned to code in high school.
 He founded SeniorWell, a telemedicine service, as a medical school resident.
 In 2008, he founded HealthLoop, an AI platform that used patient feedback to track progress and monitor clinical areas of concern.
 He was awarded one of the first patents for digital healthcare technology in 2013.

 Early life and education

 Shlain was born in San Francisco to Carole Lewis, a psychologist, and Leonard Shlain, an author and surgeon.
 He learned to code at a computer camp and wrote software as a teenager.

 Shlain graduated from UC Berkeley in 1989 with a degree in anatomy and physiology.
 Before attending medical school, he spent a year teaching high school chemistry, physics, and biology in rural Kenya as a participant in the Harvard University Center for International Development WorldTeach program.
 He graduated from Georgetown Medical School in 1994.
 In 1997 he completed a residency in internal medicine at California Pacific Medical Center/UC San Francisco.